-We are hiring a lower elementary teacher for 2019-2020.
+We are hiring a middle school teacher to begin January 2020.
 Are you a teacher with a vision of what student-centered learning can be?
 Interested in joining a creative, thoughtful, collaborative team?
 Read below for the job description and information about how to apply.

 - Support students in democratic resolution of conflicts using a process similar to restorative justice.

 - Communicate respectfully and non-coercively with students to enforce school rules in order to foster a safe and positive classroom culture.

 - Balance supporting students in developing independence and autonomy while maintaining a safe learning environment.